 Primary or secondary headache or both?

-- When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to a psychiatric disorder, both the initial headache diagnosis and a diagnosis of 12.
-Headache attributed to psychiatric disorder (or one of its subtypes) should be given, provided that there is good evidence that that disorder can cause headache.
+- When a pre-existing headache with the characteristics of a primary headache disorder is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity) in close temporal relation to a psychiatric disorder, and causation is confirmed, both the initial headache diagnosis and a diagnosis of 12.
+Headache attributed to psychiatric disorder (or one of its types) should be given, provided that there is good evidence that that disorder can cause headache.

 Chronic headache attributed to and persisting after resolution of a psychiatric disorder has not yet been described.

 Evidence supporting psychiatric causes of headache remains scarce.
-Thus, the diagnostic categories in this section of the classification are limited to those few cases in which a headache occurs in the context and as a direct consequence of a psychiatric condition known to be symptomatically manifested by headache.
+Therefore, the diagnostic categories in this section of the classification are limited to those few cases in which a headache occurs in the context and as a direct consequence of a psychiatric condition known to be symptomatically manifested by headache.

-Diagnostic criteria must be restrictive enough not to include false positive cases, but must set the threshold low enough to admit the majority of affected patients.
+Diagnostic criteria must be restrictive enough not to include false positive cases, but must set the threshold sufficiently low to admit the majority of affected patients.
 In the vast majority of cases of 12.
 Headache attributed to psychiatric disorder, the diagnosis is based on personal evaluation of case histories and physical examinations rather than objective diagnostic biomarkers.